mxjp/rvx/docs/reference/core/isolation.md

 # Side Effect Isolation
 The [signal](./signals.md) and [lifecycle](./lifecycle.md) APIs can cause side effects such as tracking a signal access or registering a teardown hook.

-The `isolate` function can be used to run arbitrary code in isolation from the current context:
+The `isolate` function can be used to run arbitrary code in isolation from signal access tracking and the current lifecycle.

 === "JSX"
 	```jsx